-7.3.1 Fixed Frequency Peak Current Mode Controlled Step-Down Regulator
+7.3.1 Fixed-Frequency, Peak-Current-Mode Controlled, Step-Down Regulator

-The following operating description of the LM43600-Q1 refers to the Functional Block Diagram and to the waveforms in Figure 33.
-The LM43600-Q1 is a step-down buck regulator with both high-side (HS) switch and low-side (LS) switch (synchronous rectifier) integrated.
-The LM43600-Q1 supplies a regulated output voltage by turning on the HS and LS NMOS switches with controlled ON time.
-During the HS switch ON time, the SW pin voltage V{SW} swings up to approximately V{IN} , and the inductor current I_L increases with a linear slope ($V{IN} - V{OUT}$) / L. When the HS switch is turned off by the control logic, the LS switch is turned on after a anti-shoot-through dead time.
-Inductor current discharges through the LS switch with a slope of $-V{OUT}$ / L. The control parameter of Buck converters are defined as Duty Cycle D = t{ON} / T{SW} , where t{ON} is the HS switch ON-time and T{SW} is the switching period.
-The regulator control loop maintains a constant output voltage by adjusting the duty cycle D. In an ideal buck converter, where losses are ignored, D is proportional to the output voltage and inversely proportional to the input voltage: D = V{OUT} / V{IN} .
+This description of the LM43601 refer to the Functional Block Diagram and to the waveforms in Figure 33.
+The LM43601 is a step-down buck regulator with both high-side (HS) switch and low-side (LS) switch (synchronous rectifier) integrated.
+The LM43601 supplies a regulated output voltage by turning on the HS and LS NMOS switches with controlled ON-time.
+During the HS switch ON-time, the SW pin voltage V{SW} swings up to approximately V{IN}, and the inductor current I_L increases with a linear slope (V{IN} - V{OUT}) / L. When the HS switch is turned on after a anti-shoot-through dead time.
+Inductor current discharges through the LS switch with a slope of $-V{OUT}$ / L. The control parameter of buck converters are defined as duty cycle D = t{ON} / T{SW}, where t{ON} is the HS switch ON time and T{SW} is the switching period.
+The regulator control loop maintains a constant output voltage by adjusting the duty cycle D. In an ideal buck converter, where losses are ignored, D is proportional to the output voltage and inversely proportional to the input voltage: D = V{OUT} / V{IN}.